 In his work ‘Coaching for Performance’, John Whitmore (1937-2017) theorized that “coaches are midwives at the birth of a new social order, one in which compassion for all people and caring for all of nature and our only home form the core theme“.
 Before him, only Socrates (IV century BC), the Greek philosopher, proposed a similar vision.
-Alas, millennia have passed, and I do not see this vision realized yet: although corporate and startup companies are more and more oriented to coaching, such tendencies often looks like fried air.
+Alas, millennia have passed, and I do not see this vision realized yet: although corporate and startup companies are more and more oriented toward coaching, such tendencies often look like fried air.

 “We may not be able to stabilize the economy, but we can find personal stability within economic instability”.Sir John Whitmore

-If the natural human behavior is to be accustomed with habits, then mankind might be in need to rework that aspect, because the one thing that is stable, as of now, is the dynamics of changes itself.
-The resistance, together with lack of resiliency, is the limit to adaptation within many of us.
-No change can be realized effectively if doesn’t first happen within ourselves, with both mind and heart.
+If the natural human behavior is to be accustomed to habits, then mankind might be in need to rework that aspect, because the one thing that is stable, as of now, is the dynamics of changes.
+The resistance, together with lack of resiliency, is itself the limit to adaptation within many of us.
+No change can be realized effectively if it doesn’t first happen within ourselves, with both mind and heart.
 (With regards to good habits, that is).

 You don’t need to be a certified coach to do that.
-Everything start from the simplest: and so, let’s simply try to be available to listen and understand, because your role is to clear the path where thoughts aren’t organized yet.
-When you are looking for a change, make it clear within yourself and give a focus on the otherwise blurred picture.
+Everything starts from the simplest: and so, let’s simply try to be available to listen and understand, because your role is to clear the path where thoughts aren’t organized yet.
+When you are looking for a change, make it clear within yourself and give focus on the otherwise blurred picture.
 Coaching (and self-coaching) works like with muscles: it takes time and practice, but your dedication will bring results.